lltk/lltk/README.md

 Requirements
 ------------

 The Language Learning Toolkit is written for Python 2.7.
 There is no support for Python 3, yet.
 Please install the following Python packages: [requests](https://pypi.python.org/pypi/requests/), [lxml](https://pypi.python.org/pypi/lxml/3.3.5), [Pattern](https://pypi.python.org/pypi/Pattern/2.6), [functools32](https://pypi.python.org/pypi/functools32/3.2.3-1).
+You can do that by running:

-`sudo pip install requests lxml Pattern functools32`
+`sudo pip install -r requirements/base.txt`

+Furthermore, we highly encourage you to install `CouchDB` for caching.
+If you are a developer, you should probably install everything from `base.txt`, `extra.txt` and `development.txt`.

 License
 -------